Polynucleotides

 Are polynucleotides the same as dermal filler?

-No. Dermal filler adds volume and shape by sitting in the tissue, while polynucleotides work differently: they signal your own skin to produce more collagen and elastin and to repair itself.
-Filler restores structure, polynucleotides improve quality.
+No. Dermal filler adds volume and shape by sitting in the tissue, while polynucleotides work differently: they signal your own skin to produce more collagen and elastin and to renew itself.
+Filler adds structure, polynucleotides improve quality.
 Many people combine both, and your nurse will advise which suits your goals.

 How many sessions of polynucleotides will I need?